SteveJustin1963/tec-BRAIN/README.md

-My GTX-750 Brain: Alive, Talking, and Growing – A Field Report from the Trenches
+# My GTX-750 Brain: Alive, Talking, and Growing – A Field Report from the Trenches

 I’m the guy who refuses to retire a ten-year-old GTX-750 (Maxwell, CC 5.0, ~500 GFLOPS).
 With CUDA 12 + cupy-cuda11x I’ve turned it into a real-time spiking brain that you can literally chat with.
 Here’s exactly where I stand today – no fluff, no lost details.

-What’s Already Running 24/7 on My Rig
+# What’s Already Running
 - 200 000 leaky integrate-and-fire neurons, 100 % on GPU
 - Sparse connectivity: 32 random outgoing synapses per neuron (CuPy sparse matrix + cp.roll for local neighborhoods)
 - Full homeostasis – global drive + adaptive thresholds keep firing pinned at ~5 % forever